Society-for-Internet-Blaseball-Research/sibr.dev/src/pages/blog/basic_linear_modeling.md

 </table>

-Strikeouts seem to be **stuff** \> **guile** \> **control**.
+Strikeouts seem to be **Stuff** \> **Guile** \> **Control**.
 Plausibly, "better stuff" is harder to hit, and "trickier pitches" are as well.
 To look deeper at this, if I had a per-pitch data set I would want to investigate swinging strikes with a logistic regression.

 Now, walks per 9 innings: